Be a Tourist in Your Own Town: Unique Upper Peninsula Day Trips

-At Jamsen's Fish Market and Bakery, freshly baked goods are highlighted through the use of local ingredients when possible.
-The market offers fresh and smoked Lake Superior Trout and Whitefish.
-Stop in for a great cup of coffee, as well!
+At Jamsen's Fish Market and Bakery, freshly baked goods are highlighted through the use of local ingredients whenever possible.
+The market offers fresh and smoked Lake Superior Trout and Whitefish, and sells muffins, donuts, coffee and jams.

-Joey's is famous throughout the Copper Country and the Midwest, as well as the rest of the world, for their seafood... but the spectacular seafood is just the beginning!
-The menu includes steaks, chicken, Baby Back ribs, steak burgers, pasta, tacos and quesadillas.
+Joey's is famous throughout the Copper Country and the Midwest, as well as the rest of the world, for their seafood.
+The menu also includes delicious steaks, chicken, Baby Back ribs, steak burgers, pasta, tacos and quesadillas.
 Joey's is a must for all seafood lovers visiting the U.P.

-The Suomi Home Bakery & Restaurant has become a Houghton staple.
-The famous Finnish French Toast is known throughout the state and Midwest as a taste explosion for the mouth.
-Get it with fresh fruit and you’ll melt in your chair.
+The Suomi Home Bakery & Restaurant has become a Houghton staple, serving up traditional Finnish foods, home style cooking and breakfast at reasonable prices all day.
 Enjoy Suomi’s small town ambiance and see for yourself why Suomi has been doing breakfast successfully for many, many years.

 The Quincy Mine Tour offers three unique tours for all visitors: Surface Tour only, Surface Tour with Tram Ride, and Full Tour.All tours include a visit to our museum, a video-tour of the No. 2 Shaft-Rock House and a guided tour of the enormous and complex Nordberg steam-powered hoist engine and the building it is in.
 On the Full Tour, you will take a ride on the cog-rail tram car down the hill to the mine entrance and then ride by tractor-pulled wagon into the mine, seven levels underground.
 For a family friendly adventure, check out the Quincy Mine.

 Let's be crystal-clear: the Seaman Mineral Museum is handsome, classy, and suitable—a fortune that houses a fortune.
 A hundred people gathered on a hot afternoon, across from the ATDC, and attested to a milestone more than a century in the making: a permanent home for the official Mineral Museum of Michigan.
-Appropriately, for a museum noted for its copper collection, the structure sits on an old mine shaft and the parking lot sits over a stope.
+Appropriately, for a museum noted for its copper collection, the structure sits on an old mine shaft.